-Hello Friends, hope you are doing well in your life.
-After a long time, we haven’t published an article in term of Asana.
-So, in this article, we describe unique Asana named as Tadakasana.
+The pool yoga pose is unique and easy Pose and also named as Tadakasana.
 This is the best Asana especially for Beginners, and it’s easy to perform.
-If you perform Tadasana comfortably then definitely you easily perform this Posture.
-This pose is similar to Tadasana but the difference is Tadasana is done in standing position & Tadakasana (Pool Yoga Pose) is done in lying down, Supine or reclined position.
+If you perform Palm Tree Pose (Tadasana) comfortably then definitely you easily perform this Posture.
+This pose is similar to Tadasana but the difference is Tadasana is done in standing position & Tadakasana (Pool Yoga Pose) is done in lying down, Supine, or reclined position.

-Let’s understand the Word (Tadakasana); tadaka means tank or pool and the meaning of Asana is seat, posture or Pose.
-When we dive in swimming pool, we take special pose before dive in so this pose looks like diving position.
-So this Asana is also known as Pool yoga pose.
+Let’s understand the Word (Tadakasana); “Tadaka” means tank or pool and the meaning of Asana is seat, posture or Pose.
+When we dive in the swimming pool, we take special pose before dive in so this pose looks like a diving position.
+So this Asana is also known as the Pool yoga pose.

 Position: – Supine